-June 2020 Update: Engineering plans for the new fluoride feed system were delayed slightly due to COVID-19.
-The City anticipates engineering plans will be completed within a couple of weeks and they will then be reviewed.
-We anticipate opening the project for bid at the beginning of July.
+August 2020 Update: Engineering plans for the new fluoride feed system were completed and the project was recently opened for bid.
 In order to expedite construction, the City will purchase needed equipment so that it is on site for the contractor.
 The City has also purchased sufficient powder fluoride to immediately begin supplementing treated water once construction is complete.

 City of Arvada voters approved a community fluoride program in 1967.
 The City’s Ralston Water Treatment Plant was designed to use liquid fluoride to deliver the supplemental fluoride.
 Over time, the tank storing the liquid fluoride began leaking.
 The City attempted to fix the leak but was unsuccessful.
 While fluoride is an additive that does not affect the safety of drinking water, the City is committed to investing in our infrastructure, and the plant is in the process of converting from a liquid fluoride system to a powder feed system similar to the system in use at the Arvada Water Treatment Plant.
 The conversion will take several months.
 During that time period, the City will be unable to provide supplemental fluoridation in City drinking water.
 The City has notified dentists in Arvada and encourages residents to consult their dental health provider about ways to maintain dental health.